gudjonragnar/fastavro-gen/README.md

     field2="2",
 )
 ```
-#### Pros
-The main pros to the `TypedDict` route:
-1. Messages can be built using python dictionary syntax
+:heavy_plus_sign:Messages can be built using python dictionary syntax
-2. Fastavro expects messages as dictionaries
+:heavy_plus_sign:Fastavro expects messages as dictionaries

-#### Cons

-There are a couple of restrictions with this method:
-1. All fields of the dictionary have to be given at the time of creation, unless the `total` option is given as `False`.
+:heavy_minus_sign:All fields of the dictionary have to be given at the time of creation, unless the `total` option is given as `False`.
 Having `total=False` however restricts some aspects of the type checking e.g. checking if some keys are set or not.
 Currently this library has the total option hardcoded as `False` but that might be configurable at a later time.
-2. No ability to specify defaults.
+:heavy_minus_sign:No ability to specify defaults.

 ### dataclass
 Dataclasses allow for easy declaration of python classes.

-#### Pros
-The main pros to the `dataclass` route:
-1. Can handle default values for fields.
-As such only non-default fields have to be instantiated initiallly.
+:heavy_plus_sign:Can handle default values for fields.
+As such only non-default fields have to be instantiated initially.
-2. Easy to transform to dictionaries with the provided `dataclasses.asdict` function.
+:heavy_plus_sign:Easy to transform to dictionaries with the provided `dataclasses.asdict` function.

-#### Cons

-1. Complex nested schemas means a lot of objects being created
+:heavy_minus_sign:Complex nested schemas means a lot of objects being created
-2. Extra overhead transforming messages to dictionaries
+:heavy_minus_sign:Extra overhead transforming messages to dictionaries

 ## Usage